klinecharts/KLineChart/docs/en/technical-indicator.md

   shortName: 'xxx',

   // Technical indicator calculation method, necessary fields
-  // This field is a callback method, the callback parameters are the source data and calculated parameters of the current chart, and an array needs to be returned
+  // This field is a callback method, the callback parameters are the source data and calculated parameters of the current chart, and an array or promise needs to be returned
   // kLineDataList chart raw data
   // params calculation parameters
   // plots technical indicator data configuration item
-  calcTechnicalIndicator: (kLineDataList, { params, plots }) => {return [] },
+  calcTechnicalIndicator: (kLineDataList, { params, plots }) => { return [] },

   // Series, can be the default
   series: 'normal',